Patched gang member escapes from custody at Auckland District Court by allegedly posing as another prisoner

 A police spokeswoman said he is a patched gang member who is "considered dangerous and should not be approached by the public".

 Tuitupou is described as 180cm tall, of medium to solid build, with short black hair.
-He was wearing a white top with black and white stripped sleeves, with pink shorts and green sneakers at the time.
+He was wearing a white top with black and white striped sleeves, with pink shorts and green sneakers at the time.

 Anyone who sees Tuitupou or has information about his whereabouts is urged to call 111, or Crimestoppers 0800 555 111.